olivierphi/scute/README.md

 of just one file and one class (about 100 lines of code).

-The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Python and some Pythonic additions like decorators.
+The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Python and some Pythonic additions like [injections management through decorators](#managing-injections-with-a-decorator).

 So all kudos go to [Fabien Potencier](http://fabien.potencier.org/) and to Pimple contributors!